 When looked under a microscope they resemble a spider.
-After flower pollen, dust mites are the biggest causes of allergy among general population.
-They are parasites who belong to family of Arthropodous.
+After flower pollen, dust mites are the biggest causes of allergy among the general population.
+They are parasites who belong to the family of Arthropodous.

 They do not posses stomach, they secrete enzymes and certain proteins and cover their food with it, which is after absorption left as excrement.
 That is one of the most potent allergens and it’s very harmful to humans.
-Since an average human sheds about 1,5g of skin daily, theoretically that is enough to feed around one million of dust mites.
+Since an average human sheds about 1,5g of skin daily, theoretically, that is enough to feed around one million of dust mites.

 They are not resistant to direct sunlight, so they hide into furniture and carpets, where they are not directly exposed to it.
 Only homes on extreme latitudes are free of dust mites, where they can’t reproduce.
-If you keep air humidity below 50% their metabolisms slows down, ant they might even die.
+If you keep air humidity below 50% their metabolisms slow down, and they might even die.
 They absorb water from the air directly.

 Allergic reactions that dust mites cause can have many various symptoms including asthma attacks, rhinitis, hay fever, itching, headaches, fatigue, rashes, eczema and they even might be a contributing factor for depression.

 - Use bed sheets made of hypoallergenic materials, to reduce levels of both dust mites and other common allergens.
-Synthetic fibers are not good choice since they don’t absorb sweat and increase of humidity around a sleeping person is ideal for dust mites to grow in.
+Synthetic fibers are not a good choice since they don’t absorb sweat and increase of humidity around a sleeping person is ideal for dust mites to grow in.

 - Clean your bedroom regularly and choose your furniture wisely.
 Flat wooden surfaces are easy to clean regularly and by doing that you reduce dust levels in your bedroom, which reduces levels of all allergens.
-Excess decorations are not necessary in your sleeping area.
+Excess decorations are not necessary for your sleeping area.

 - Remove all thick carpets from the area you sleep in and be careful not to have heavy draped curtains.

-- Children plush toys must be washed regularly, on adequate temperatures, they are ideal hiding place for dust mites, and they can seriously endanger your child.
+- Children plush toys must be washed regularly, on adequate temperatures, they are an ideal hiding place for dust mites, and they can seriously endanger your child.
 It can help to occasionally put them in a freezer overnight.